 Beyond the classroom

-One of the benefits of AIS joining forces with SAIS to open The Village is its fabulous facilities – all spread across a vast campus that covers an area equivalent to seven football pitches.
+One of the benefits of AIS joining forces with SAIS and Brighton College to run The Village is its fabulous facilities – all spread across a vast campus that covers an area equivalent to seven football pitches.
 It’s hard not to be ever so slightly blown away by this state-of-the-art campus with its modern seven-storey building.

 There’s a large indoor, air-conditioned gymnasium called The Hive for sports and events, plus specialist classrooms with large child-height round windows, a mini library, and a teaching kitchen and science lab with child-friendly workbenches.
 The covered swimming pool is designed for children learning to swim; it has a wading depth, 10 short horizontal lanes for beginners, four longer lanes for more confident swimmers, and a family observation deck.
 One of the first things you’ll notice when you walk through the school gates, though, is the six huge outdoor playgrounds with UV cover, including the popular pirate ship.